 Not sure how interdependence works in a relationship?
 Here are a few examples to help you understand it better.

 #1 The man loves traveling, but the woman likes to spend her free time at her home.
 In an interdependent relationship, neither of them forces the other to do anything.
 The woman gives the man the freedom to travel alone or with friends.
 And the man lets his partner relax at home.
+If they have interrelated hobbies like if the woman likes traveling but does not like hiking, the man would exclude hiking from his travels when traveling with her.
+She would also let him hike whenever he wishes.

-#2 One partner’s job requires them to work in a tight schedule, with them sometimes being at work for more than 12 to 16 hours a day.
+#2 One partner’s job requires them to work on a tight schedule, with them sometimes being at work for more than 12 to 16 hours a day.
 And the significant other manages the other responsibilities without complaining.
 When the partners support each other without nagging or complaining too much, the relationship becomes an interdependent one.

 Interdependent relationships don’t just happen.
 They are built, one day at a time.